 - Contact QCCIR for advice on how to become more involved locally or for a workshop at your local meeting on interchurch or interfaith concerns.

-- Invite a member of QCCIR to visit your meeting to talk about your interfaith or inter-church work (see bottom of page for contact details).
+- Invite a committee member to visit your meeting to talk about your interfaith or inter-church work (see bottom of page for contact details).